Campus Events Around the Gaza Conflict

 After protesters escalated to blocking the parking garage at the Stata Building, President Kornbluth instructed local police to clear the encampment early in the morning of May 10th.

-MFSA has been tracking the events on campus and monitoring MIT's response, especially regarding the free speech issues that this controversy has crystallized.
+MFSA tracked the events on campus and monitored MIT's response, especially regarding the free speech issues that this controversy crystallized.
 You can find a compilation of our commentary here.
 This information is also available on our website under MFSA Commentary.

-Throughout this crisis, the MIT administration has issued statements commenting on the Middle East controversy and its impact on the MIT community.
+Throughout the crisis period, the MIT administration issued statements commenting on the Middle East controversy and its impact on the MIT community.
 MIT maintains a web page which gives its viewpoint and provides updates regarding events on campus, sharing relevant policies, and correcting misinformation.
 A larger list of MIT official communications is here.

-Understandably given MIT's visibility and prestige, events around the MIT campus have been reported on by the national press.
+Understandably given MIT's visibility and prestige, events around the MIT campus were reported by the national press.
 A partial list of this press coverage is provided here.